-If cloud storage (S3) service is not used, the network connectivity is good, and the network latency is low, you can use the following method to migrate data from MySQL to TiDB.
+If cloud storage (S3) service is not used, the network connectivity is good, and the network latency is low, you can follow instructions in Migrate Small Datasets from MySQL to TiDB to migrate data from MySQL to TiDB.

 Suppose that your application uses MySQL shards for data storage, and you need to migrate these shards into TiDB as one table.
 In this case, you can use DM to perform the shard merge and migration.

 If the data size of the sharded tables is large (for example, larger than 1 TiB), and you do not allow other applications to write to TiDB during the migration period, you can use TiDB Lightning to quickly merge and import the sharded tables.
 Then, you can use DM to replicate incremental sharding data (binlog) based on your application needs.